Australian Cattle Dog History/Origin

 Because their coat is short, they don’t get dirty easily, so they don’t need baths very often.
 You can bath them when they start to smell or get visibly dirty, but it’s not something you’ll need to do regularly.

-Besides brushing and bathing, it's important to trim their nails, clean their ears, and brush their teeth regularly.
+Besides brushing and bathing, it’s important to trim their nails, clean their ears, and brush their teeth regularly.
 These simple grooming tasks help keep them looking and feeling their best.
+Additionally, house training your dog is essential for a clean and comfortable home environment.

 Are you considering Australian Cattle Dog adoption?
 Several rescue organizations specialize in Australian Cattle Dogs and work to rehome abandoned or surrendered dogs.
 Adopting from a rescue group can be a rewarding way to bring an Australian Cattle Dog into your home.